How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget typically shows in your sidebar by default.
-All you need to do is configure your widget.
+The Recent Posts widget normally shows on the sidebar navigation area by default.
+All you need to do is configure this widget.

 (Recent Posts WordPress widget)

-There’s very little to configure.
-You can add a widget title, select the number of posts to display and opt to display post dates.
-If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise enter the number of posts to show and click Save
+There’s very little to set up.
+You can add a widget title, select the number of posts to display and display post dates.
+If you’re happy with the default setting for Number of posts to show, then just leave the widget as is, otherwise enter a number of posts to show and click Save

-Your most recent posts will appear on the sidebar navigation area …
+The number of posts you have specified will appear on the sidebar …

-Next, we’ll add a widget to your sidebar navigation area to display page links.
+Next, let’s add a widget to your sidebar navigation area to display page links.

 Find a Pages widget in the Available Widgets section …